-- RRHA has provided and will continue to provide training and information on relevant fair housing topics.
-The agency makes these available to staff, commissioners, and landlords, as well as program applicants, residents, and participants. - Specifically, RRHA partnered with Virginia's Attorney General to prepare and distribute a brochure discussing Virginia's source of income protections. - RRHA regularly distributes relevant fair housing information to all who may be interested and includes a dedicated "Fair Housing" section on the agency's website. - RRHA reminds all residents and program participants of fair housing law, including information and instructions for requesting a reasonable accommodation, at initial move-in and every annual and interim reexamination.
+- RRHA continues to provide training, information and updates on Fair Housing topics.
+The agency makes this information available to staff, commissioners, and landlords, as well as program applicants, residents, and participants. - RRHA celebrates Fair Housing Month annually providing local, state and federal legislative updates to staff and stakeholders. - RRHA regularly distributes relevant fair housing information (via the agency's website, mass email, and social media pages) to all residents, participants and staff and has a dedicated "Fair Housing" section on the agency's website. - RRHA keeps all residents and program participants abreast of Federal, State and Local Fair Housing laws, including information and instructions for requesting a reasonable accommodation, at initial move-in, every annual and interim reexamination and upon request. - RRHA has worked with a nationally recognized Housing Trainer to create a half day Fair Housing training curriculum catered to the agency's needs.
+New employees are expected to complete the training within their first ninety (90) days of on-boarding, while existing staff will have Fair Housing and Reasonable Accommodation training and updates at least bi-annually.

 RRHA's Commitment.
-RRHA has been very vocal and transparent about our commitment to fair and equitable housing, with information available on the agency's website, social media channels, and posted at all RRHA office buildings.
-The agency plans to continue clearly stating this commitment.
+RRHA has been very vocal and transparent about our commitment to fair and equitable housing, with information provided during Housing Choice Voucher briefings, in Public Housing Orientation material and making information available on the agency's website, social media channels, and posted at all RRHA office buildings.
+The agency will continue to clearly state and show this commitment with ongoing partnerships with Housing Opportunities Made Equal (H.O.M.E.), the Virginia Fair Housing Office and other Fair Housing agencies.